 This course is designed for final-year medical students (either 4th or 6th year, depending on the education system) and resident physicians from Emergency Medicine, Family Medicine, or Internal Medicine.
 Also, applicants should be available to join all the live sessions, complete the assignments on time, and have access to a stable internet connection to actively participate in the program.

 Our program is structured into two distinct parts:

 In this initial asynchronous phase, students will be tasked with studying the assigned chapters from Harrison’s Principles of Internal Medicine to prepare for a 90-120 minute short-answer admission quiz.
 Successful completion of this quiz is a requirement for joining the case-based RWR sessions, facilitated by the Albert Einstein School of Medicine Global Health faculty.
 Additionally, during this period, students will have the flexibility to explore the Pillars of Global Health training module at their own pace.

 Part 2 – Jan 15th to 26th, 2024

 Students who successfully complete the readings review quiz will join the RWR live sessions.
-However, applicants who score below 7 in the RWR readings' quiz will be enrolled in a CFHI Global Health 2-week virtual program.
+These sessions are scheduled for (day) and (day).
+However, applicants who score below 7 in the RWR readings’ quiz will be enrolled in a CFHI Global Health 2-week virtual program.
 This program includes sessions led by health experts from around the globe and engaging roundtables.